BenjaminTietz/truck_signs_api/README.md

 ## Introduction

 This full-stack application provides a backend service for managing a truck signs webshop.
-The system uses PostgreSQL as the database and is ready to be deployed via Docker with a custom `.env` configuration.
+The system uses PostgreSQL as the database and is ready to be deployed via Docker with a custom (optional) `.env` configuration.

 ---